Ymbra/migrate_default_content/README.md

 The first column of any csv will be used as the identifier for that migration.

+Files

+If there's a "files" directory inside your source directory, for example:
+/default/content/files
+A migration for those files will be automatically created and files can be referenced by their file name in the following way:

+title,uid,body,field_image
+Hello article,demo,Body,magic.png

+Be sure you have a macig.png file in your "files" folder.

 Menu link content

 Since this entity type has hierarchy you might want to specify